*** In the fall of 2023 the Program Goals and Student Learning Outcomes will change to align with those of the CSCU Radiologic Technology Program.

 The College reserves the right to request withdrawal of any student who fails to achieve the objectives of the curriculum or the requirements of the program.
 Students must achieve a minimum grade of C in all courses in order to progress from semester to semester and to complete the program.

-The Radiologic Technology Program offers a limited number of evening clinical opportunities for students who are unable to attend the full-time day requirements of the two-year program.
-The limited evening clinical students will be provided an equitable clinical education and will be required to attend all regularly scheduled Radiologic Technology classes during the day time hours.
+The Radiography Program offers a limited number of evening clinical opportunities for students who are unable to attend the full-time day requirements of the two-year program.
+The limited evening clinical students will be provided an equitable clinical education and will be required to attend all regularly scheduled Radiography classes during the day time hours.
 The evening clinical cohort of students will be required to attend day clinical shifts during the winter breaks and during the summer sessions.
 Regularly admitted day clinical students will be required to perform a limited number of evening clinical rotations.
 Hospital clinical sites and/or clinical hours cannot be guaranteed upon admission to the program.

 Please see Becoming Connecticut State Community College for important information regarding this program and Fall 2023 opening of Connecticut State Community College.